rackerlabs/docs-cloud-monitoring/api-docs/dev-guide/api-operations/check-operations.rst

 it has a valid certificate).

 .. note::
-   For more information see, :rax-docs:`Available check types and fields
+   For more information see, :rax-devdocs:`Available check types and fields
    <cm/api/v1.0/cm-devguide/content/appendix-check-types.html>`.

 Checks are associated with a parent entity, therefore the REST URLs for